sqlc-dev/sqlc/docs/howto/managed-databases.md

 ## Linting queries

-In managed mode, `sqlc vet` will create a database with the provided schema and use that database when running lint rules.
-If you don't currently have any rules, the [built-in sqlc/db-prepare] rule verifies each of your queries against the database by creating a prepared statement.
+With managed databases configured, `sqlc vet` will create a database with your package's schema and use that database when running lint rules that require a database connection, e.g. any [rule relying on `EXPLAIN ...` output](vet.md#rules-using-explain-output).

+If you don't yet have any vet rules, the [built-in sqlc/db-prepare rule](vet.md#sqlc-db-prepare) is a good place to start.
+It prepares each of your queries against the database to ensure the query is valid.
+Here's a minimal working configuration:

 ```yaml
 version: '2'